msoneal0/Cmdr/docs/README.md

 ### Versioning System ###

-This application uses the typical 3 number versioning system: [major].[minor].[patch]
+This application uses a 2 number versioning system: [major].[minor]

-* Major - this indicates any major changes to the application or changes that render user data of different majors incompatible.
+* Major - this indicates any changes that cause old configuration or library files to be incompatible.
-* Minor - this indicates changes to the code that still maintains compatibility with existing user data.
+* Minor - this indicates changes to the code that still maintains compatibility with existing config files or libraries.
-* Patch - this indicates changes that won't require any behaviour changes at all.

-Any increments to major resets minor and patch to 0.
+Any increments to major resets minor to 0.

 ### The Protocol ###